Communicating Menopause – breaking the corporate taboo

 Right now, menopausal women are the fastest-growing demographic in the workplace.
 Many are part of the senior leadership talent pipeline.
 But those who are leaving their roles are doing so for a simple reason.
 The workplace isn’t understanding, or addressing, their health and wellbeing needs.

-Read on to discover four effective tactics for lifting the workplace taboo around the menopause.
+To listen to the episode in full, please click here (also available wherever you get your podcasts).
+Or read on to discover four effective tactics for lifting the workplace taboo around the menopause.

 Four ways to boost menopause wellbeing